telerik/blazor-docs/components/menu/navigation.md

 ## Basics

-To use the Menu for navigating between pages:
+To use the Blazor Menu for navigating between pages:

 * Add the Menu to your application.
     * You may want to add it in the `MainLayout.razor` outside of the `@Body`, for example, in the header section of your app.
 * Provide a collection of models that describe the pages you want the user to navigate to.
 * Set the `Url` property of the Menu model to the desired destination page.
-Alternatively, use a different property and set it to the `UrlField` parameter of the Menu component.
+Alternatively, use a different property and set it to the `UrlField` parameter of the Blazor Menu component.

 ## Example